mnot/I-D/rfc5988bis/draft.md

 using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.

-# Atom Serialisation of Links
+# Link Serialisation in Atom

 Atom {{RFC4287}} conveys links in the atom:link element, with the "href" attribute indicating the link target and the "rel" attribute containing the relation type.
 The context of the link is either